worklifesg/Machine-Learning-IBM/README.md

 * Either you can make python 2.7 as default version in user and system environment variables in system settings or can Select Interpreter in VS Code and choose Python 2.7
 * Please remember when installing any version of Python, all other related packages need to be installed again such as numpy, pandas, scikit-learn, scipy etc.

+## Final Project

+* Separate folder '[Final Project](#final-project)'- The final module of this course is a project to determine which basketball teams are most likely to make it to the semifinal round of the College Basketball Tournament known as the Final Four.
+It is performed on IBM Watson Studio AI in Notebook

 ------------------------------------------------------------------------------------------------
 Note: Each program is compiled along with output log file and results in pdf using latex.